mselair/AISC/README.md

 ```

 ## Documentation
-Documentation will be added in next release.
+Reference to documentation will be added in next release.

 ## Acknowledgment